-Turmeric (Curcuma longa) is a culinary spice that is a major ingredient in Indian curries and is the component that makes American mustard yellow.
-Accumulating evidence suggests that this brightly colored relative of ginger is a promising disease-preventive agent as well, probably due largely to its anti-inflammatory properties.
-And at least one new study suggests that it can be used effectively for arthritis treatment.
+Turmeric (Curcuma longa) is a culinary spice that is a major ingredient in Indian curries and American yellow mustard.
+Accumulating evidence suggests that this brightly colored relative of ginger is also a promising disease-preventive agent, due largely to its anti-inflammatory properties.

-This research, from Italy, was a three-month trial involving 50 patients diagnosed by x-ray with osteoarthritis of the knee.
-The Italian team was investigating the effect on arthritis symptoms of a special formulation of turmeric designed to improve its absorption by the body.
-Half the participating patients took the turmeric formulation in addition to standard medical treatment; those in the second group continued following their physicians’ recommendations.
+Research from Italy published in 2010 looked at the effect of turmeric on 50 patients diagnosed by x-ray with osteoarthritis of the knee.
+The investigators studied the effect on arthritis symptoms of a special formulation of turmeric designed for improved bioavailability.
+Half the participating patients took the turmeric formulation in addition to standard medical treatment; those in the second group followed their physicians’ recommendations.

-After 90 days, the researchers found a 58 percent decrease in overall reported pain and stiffness as well as an improvement in physical functioning among the turmeric group compared to the controls.
-These changes were documented with a standard medical scoring method used to assess symptoms of knee and hip osteoarthritis.
-In addition, another scoring method showed a 300 percent improvement in the emotional well being of the turmeric patients compared with the others.
-And blood tests showed a 16-fold decline in C-reactive protein, a marker for inflammation.
-Patients in the turmeric group were able to reduce their use of non-steroidal anti-inflammatory drugs by 63 percent, compared to the other group.
+After 90 days, the researchers found a 58 percent decrease in overall reported pain and stiffness as well as an improvement in physical functioning in the turmeric group compared to the controls.
+In addition, patients in the turmeric group were able to reduce their use of non-steroidal anti-inflammatory drugs by 63 percent.

 Andrew Weil, M.D.

 Susan J. Hewlings and Douglas S. Kalman “Curcumin: A Review of Its’ Effects on Human Health- Foods, October 22, 2017, doi: 10.3390/Foods6100092